FilippoAiraldi/mpcrl-for-ramp-metering/README.md

 ### Structure

-The repository code is structured in the following way
+The repository code is structured in the following way (in alphabetical order)

 - **`metanet`** contains the implementation of the training environment, which represent the traffic network benchmark, and is based on the METANET modelling framework, implemented in [sym-metanet](https://github.com/FilippoAiraldi/sym-metanet).
 The API follows the standarda OpenAI's `gym` style
 - **`mpc`** contains the implementation of the MPC optimization scheme, which is based on [csnlp](https://github.com/FilippoAiraldi/casadi-nlp)
+- **`other_agents`** contains implementations of the other agents compared against in the paper (PI-ALINEA, TODO).
 - **`resouces`** contains media and other miscellaneous resources
 - **`rl`** contains the implementation of the RL agents, which are based on [mpcrl](https://github.com/FilippoAiraldi/mpc-reinforcement-learning)
 - **`sim`** contains [lzma](https://docs.python.org/3/library/lzma.html)-compressed simulation results of different variants of the proposed approach